-- $n_i(t)$ is the population of state i at time t; - g_i is the net growth rate (i.e., birth-death± migrations from/toward outside the country) of state i: - α_i is the relative attractivity of state i (i.e., the gross domestic product (GDP) per capita of state i over the GDP per capita of the country); - d{ij} is the distance between the capital cities of states i and j; - τ is a constant positive number.
+- $n_i(t)$ is the population of state i at time t - g_i is the net growth rate (i.e., birth death +/- migrations from/towards outside the country) of state i - α_i is the relative attractivity of state i (i.e., the GDP per capita of state i over the GDP per capita of the country) - d{ii} is the distance between capital cities of states i and j - τ is a constant positive number

-Equation (6) is inspired by Sheppard29 in that the rate of migration between any pair of federal states depends on the population distribution.
-However, while Sheppard29 considers the attractivity of a place grows with its size, and eventually declines as it approaches its capacity, we address this aspect in a different way, as follows.
+Equation (6) is inspired by (Sheppard, 1985) in that the rate of migration between any pair of federal states depends on the population distribution.
+But, while (Sheppard, 1985) considers the attractivity of a place grows with its size, and eventually declines as it approaches its capacity, we address this aspect in a different way, as follows:

-- The interstate migrations for each federal state are addressed in the second member of Equation (6) by its second term. - Here $\alpha_i \alpha_j$ expresses that between any pair of federal states, the more attractive one "wins."
-One can notice that the number of migrants leaving a source state $(\alpha_i \alpha_j < 0)$ is the same as that entering the target state $(\alpha_i \alpha_j > 0)$. - Here $|n_i n_j|$ expresses that states with nearly the same size have few attractions to each other.
-The greater the difference of size is, the higher is the attraction (in favor of the more attractive one). - Here $e^{-\tau d{ij}}$ expresses that attractivity between any pair of states is amplified or reduced by the distance between them.
-Closer states have more attractivity to each other (the extreme case is $d{ij} = 0$, which gives $e^{-\tau d{ij}} = 1$), while very distant states have a low attractivity to each other (the extreme case is $d{ij} = +\infty$, which gives $e^{-\tau d{ij}} = 0$)
+- The interstate migrations for each federal state are addressed in the second member of equation (6) by its second term. - α_i - α_j expresses that between any pair of federal states, the more attractive one "wins".
+One can notice that the number of migrants leaving a source state (α_i - α_i <0) is the same entering the target state (α_i - α_i >0). - $|n_i-n_j|$ expresses that states with nearly the same size have few attraction to each other.
+The greater the difference of size is, higher is the attraction (in favor of the more attractive one). - $e^{-\tau dij}$ expresses that attractivity between any pair of states is amplified or reduced by the distance between them.
+Closer states have more attractivity to each other (the extreme case is $d{ij}=0$, which gives $e^{-\tau dij}=1$), very distant states have a low attractivity to each other (the extreme case is $d{ij}=+\infty$, which gives $e^{-\tau dij}=0$)

 This CA model is given from the PD perspective of our framework.
-Its DEVS counterpart is an atomic model that has the CA grid as its state variable, and that applies the CA rules during each of its internal transitions.
+Its DEVS counterpart is an atomic model which has the CA grid as its state variable, and which applies the CA rules during each of its internal transitions.
 Time advance is always equal to 1 day.
 A specific DEVS-based experimental frame is built to experiment with the model and answer questions such as the distribution of population in the Nigerian states over a period of time.

-Figure 7 shows how the respective states evolve over a period of 1460 days (i.e., four-year period).
-Calibrating data are taken from the annual report of the National Bureau of Statistics (NBS).30 The initial distribution of population considers the figures from the 2006 census.
-Net growth rates are calculated for the period of time from 2006 to 2010.
+Figure 7 shows how the respective states evolve over a period of 1460 days (i.e., 4 years period).
+Calibrating data are taken from the annual report of the National Bureau of Statistics (NBS, 2012).
+The initial distribution of population considers the figures from the 2006 census.
+Net growth rates are calculated for the period of time from 2006 to

+2010.
 Attractivity rates are calculated for year 2010.
-We use the Euclidian distance and $\tau = 0.01$.
-The experimental frame for the study displays each state by coloring it according to the range in which the daily growth of the state's population falls.
-Figure 7 displays snapshots at respective times 1, 183, 364, 545, 726, 907, 1088, 1261, and 1442 (top-down and left-to-right), that is, every semester approximatively.
+We use the Euclidian distance and τ =0.01.
+The experimental frame for the study displays each state by coloring it according to the range in which falls the daily growth of the state's population.
+Figure 7 displays snapshots at respective times 1, 183, 364, 545, 726, 907, 1088, 1261 and 1442 (top-down and left-to-right), i.e., every semester approximatively.